-Do you know which emails you send to your mailing list perform the best?
+Do you know which emails that go out to your mailing list perform the best?

 Do you track opens, clicks, and spam complaints (at the very least)?
-What about replies or emails that lead directly to sales or replies to you?
+What about replies or emails that lead directly to sales?

-Today, we’re going to go through some easy to follow and decipher metrics to finding those emails and other pieces of communication that get your readers/audience/customers replying and interacting with you like crazy!
+Today, we’re going to go through some easy to follow and decipher metrics to help you find those emails and other pieces of communication that get your readers/audience/customers replying and interacting with you like crazy!

-We’ve been watching, taking note and learning so much about our readers, that we figured, why not share with you how to do the same thing.
+We’ve been watching, taking notes and learning so much about our readers that we figured, why not share with you how to do the same thing?

 Set up analytics in your email marketing system

 Say you’re launching.
-You’ve got a series of emails that goes out over a few week period.
+You’ve got a series of emails that will go out over a period of a few weeks.
 You want to be watching them like a hawk.

-Watch – clicks, unsubscribes, complaints, shares, and monitor any questions or replies that come in as a direct result of the emails.
+Watch for opens, clicks, unsubscribes, complaints, and shares, and monitor any questions or replies that come in as a direct result of each email.
 You also want to make sure you set up a way to track when people click on links that lead to sales.

-Systems like aweber and mailchimp do have some ability to monitor metrics, but it takes some setting up.
-Infusionsoft has a way to tag people when they click on any link and you can even add Google Analytics code in the source code of the order form.
+Systems like AWeber and MailChimp already include some ability to monitor metrics like opens and clicks, but it takes some setting up.
+Infusionsoft has a way to tag people when they click on any link, and you can even add Google Analytics tracking code to just about any order form.

 Ask an expert trained in your email marketing system to set this tracking up.
-Odesk is a great way to find someone to do this one off type project especially when you are on a limited budget.
+(Odesk is a great way to find someone to do this one-off type project, especially if you’re working with a limited budget.)

 Let’s talk examples.
 One email of ours that got constant replies was one we used to have in our Dash autoresponder.
-We asked a simple question.
-Who are you?
+We asked a simple question: Who are you?
 We think this one did so well because it was such a simple email – and felt really personal.

 Watch for conversation + response

 If you got a ton of positive (or negative) responses, it’ll tell you a lot about the email AND your audience.
-Depending on what you infer from the responses, you can revise any upcoming emails in the series!
+Depending on what you infer from the responses, you can revise any upcoming emails in the series.

-As in the launch email example above, you might get replies that help you realize there’s a bigger struggle in your audience – one that’s completely different from the one you planned to email out about.
+As in the launch email example above, you might get replies that help you realize that your audience is struggling with a completely different issue than you thought – maybe one that you had never planned to send an email out about at all.

-And – though we never like to focus or dwell on the negative – it’s good to know when emails DON’T resonate with our readers.
-We don’t change things all the time if one person replies with a problem to our communication, but if enough people say the same thing, we take a look at their complaint and ask if we are serving the bigger audience by changing the email.
+And, though we never like to dwell on the negative, it’s still good to know when emails DON’T resonate with our readers.
+We don’t change things all the time if just one person replies with a negative comment.
+But, if enough people say the same thing, we take a look at their complaints and ask ourselves if we would be serving our audience better by making a change.

 What to do with your best emails

-When you’ve identified your best emails – in your launch sequences, in weekly updates, or perhaps even in your autoresponders – there’s really only one thing we suggest doing.
+Once you’ve identified your best emails – they can be in your launch sequences, in weekly updates, or perhaps even in your autoresponders – there’s really only one thing we suggest doing.